 ASSISTANCE FOR AUTHORS

 Laura assists authors with primary research for factual history books, articles and historical novels.
-She has worked with author Dr Nick Barratt on many projects including sourcing eye witness accounts for his publication Lost Voices From The Titanic and genealogical research for 'The Family Detective' column published in The Telegraph.
-She provided research assistance to Dan Cruickshank for his book Spitalfields: The History of a Nation in a Handful of Streets and to author Murray Ross for his book Royal London: The First 150 Years.
+She has worked with author Prof. Nick Barratt on many projects including sourcing eye witness accounts for his publication Lost Voices From The Titanic and genealogical research for 'The Family Detective' column published in The Telegraph.
+She provided research assistance to Dan Cruickshank for his book Spitalfields: The History of a Nation in a Handful of Streets, to author Murray Ross for his book Royal London: The First 150 Years and to journalist Simon Parkin for his books A Game of Birds and Wolves and The Island of Extraordinary Captives.
 Laura is also an experienced picture researcher, accustomed not only to using high end picture libraries but also sourcing rare archival images and public domain photographs for publishers working within a tight budget.

 Photos by order of appearance © Nana B Agyel / jDevaun